ndr-repo/sdcli-ps/README.md

 ### Quickstart
 - Add the sdcli folder to environment variables/PATH
-- Add your API key to key.txt
+- Add your API key to sdcli/key.txt

 ### Usage
 ```